Grgrrry/important-docs/README.md

-can u update this with my code, below is the documentation of my code.

----
 ## 🚀 RYT AI Backend Documentation

 This README provides an overview of the RYT AI backend, built with FastAPI, designed to serve as a robust foundation for AI-powered applications.